By Douglas Dean Johnson

 Stanford's October 5, 1985 moving picture has never been made public, and it remains unclear who other than Ray Stanford has ever actually viewed it as a moving picture.
 However, during 2021 still images derived from the film were shared by Knuth in two different public venues, as discussed below.

 For those who are not inclined to review many pages or hours of interviews, such as those linked near the bottom of this article, I've pulled one eight-minute clip out of a April 1, 2012 Paracast program, in which Stanford (in the company of Lambright) presented a fairly coherent narration of some of the major elements of the story, including the solid-light-tube account.
-In all, the complete Paracast program, at 2.6 hours, is the best single source to hear most of Stanford's claims about what happened on or shortly after the October 5, 1985 incident, although not every remarkable claim is found even in this lengthy presentation.
+In all, the complete Paracast program, at 2.6 hours [linked and embedded in the list of sources at the end of this article] is the best single source to hear most of Stanford's claims about what happened on or shortly after the October 5, 1985 incident, although not every remarkable claim is found even in this lengthy presentation.

 Ray Stanford has said there were "about 400 people around," and "I think hundreds must have seen it."
 Yet, I am not aware of any on-record account of this incident, nor any document referring to or recording it in any way, that was produced independently of Stanford's telling of the story.
 While Knuth and others have referred to the case as "multi-witness," we have testimony from no other witness.
 I discuss this lack of true corroboration in the "Questions" section below.